leksuss/repositext/README.md

 ```

+*This will point to a local settings file called repositext.settings-local.py.*

 Be aware that local.py has been added to the .gitignore file so your local.py should not cause any issues with the project code.

 * Run the project: